networkimprov/mnm/Rationale.md

 For the foreseeable future, this crime wave will worsen.

-One of the most devastating weapons in the cybercriminal's arsenal is an Internet application which millions of us willingly use every day: e-mail.
+One of the most devastating weapons in the cybercriminal's arsenal is an Internet application which millions of us willingly use every day: **e-mail**.
 It enables criminals to...

 1. Send you messages that appear to be from people you trust
 2. Send you any content on first contact, including:
    a) links to hostile websites masquerading as trusted ones
    b) executable programs, i.e. malware
    c) attractively-designed disinformation and scam offers
-3. Send you unlimited messages
+3. Send you unlimited messages without your consent
 4. Steal all your past correspondence by discovering a simple password
 5. Steal all your organization's correspondence by breaking into a single server